CallieEvans/cart253/Week 6/challenges/frogfrogfrog/pseudocode.md

         Move the fly back to the left at a random y set the tongue state to inbound

+        makeFrogFat()

 mousePressed()
     if (tongue state is idle)
         set tongue state to outbound
 ```

+makeFrogFat()
+Increase frogs size by 10
+Increase tongues size by 1